M2neko/FastCode_Image_Filter/Readme.txt

 5. Simply enter `q` to quit the program.
 6. Change image file name in each file `Mat img = imread("image2.jpg");` to use the different input image.
 7. Change TEST_MODE in each file to make it running in test mode or not.
 TEST_MODE = 0: the program will run RUNNING_TIMES times to show the performance(average running time).
 TEST_MODE = 1: the program will show the image with GUI to run the image filtering.
+8. Change NUM_THREAD that you want to test the result (or fits your machine).

 Notes:
 1. The project is using opencv2, avx, avx2, and openmp.
 Please make sure you have these installed in your machine.